bobarna/bme-image-processing/README.md

 - Run OCR on detections
     - `python paddleOCR/main.py`
 - `output.csv` contains the results (in the root folder)
+- Run `python fix_csv.py` to merge detections from the same image to the same line, with the original file names
+- The final results are in `output_original.csv`

 ## Individual Components
 - License Plate Object Detection: [https://github.com/bobarna/yolov7-number-plates](https://github.com/bobarna/yolov7-number-plates)